jsoldi/ReactiveProperties/README.md

 # ReactiveProperties

 Observable properties for easy binding.
-[Here is a tiny sample WinForms application to get and idea of what it  does](https://github.com/jsoldi/ReactivePropertiesSample).
+It includes a tiny sample WinForms application to give you an idea of what it does.

 # Quick start